- AKA: プロメア (original title)

 I was a bit wary when I started watching Promare, because all I knew about it was that it came highly recommended.
 From the sentence or two I had read, I formed the impression of a sombre, dystopian tale.
 I could not have been further off the mark.

 This is an incredible film.
 Just incredible.
 It oozes style, with its constant motion and ever-changing æsthetic, in complete opposition to typical, static anime fare.
 I loved the pervading theme of the warm purple Burnish against the cold blue firefighters—again, refusing to hew to derivative red & blue or orange & teal motifs.
 The colour scheme was used to beautiful effect in Galo’s monochrome blue prison cell with purple light streaming in from the outside.

-Promare continually reminded me of (Tengen Toppa) Gurenn Lagann (2007), one of the greatest anime shows ever created: vibrant, inspiring, bold, unafraid, endlessly escalating, epic, and operating entirely on the Rule of Cool.
+Promare continually reminded me of Gurren Lagann or TTGL, one of the greatest anime shows ever created: vibrant, inspiring, bold, unafraid, endlessly escalating, epic, and operating entirely on the Rule of Cool.
 It made perfect sense when I discovered they had the same director (Hiroyuki Imaishi) and screenwriter (Kazuki Nakashima).
 Promare’s logic is just that little bit more hilarious (‘the fire needs to burn but we won’t let it hurt anybody’).

 I enjoyed how straightforward the characters were.
 When Lio reminds Galo in the cave that the

 Burnish must eat too, Galo never tries to change the subject or bluster on; he immediately

 understands the situation and apologizes.
 When Galo questions Kray about his experiments, Kray never

 dissimilates dissembles.
 When Kray brands Galo an evil criminal, the firefighters never believe

 it for a moment.
 Despite the role of politics in the story, there’s a refreshing directness,

 confidence, and clarity in its world.